Akangkha/Financefocus/README.md

 # Financefocus
 <br>
+---
-#### React + TypeScript + Vite
+#### React + TypeScript + Vite<br>
 ___
-The MERN stack project aims to facilitate the retrieval and analysis of user-specific financial data, including daily, monthly, and yearly expenses.
+<br>The MERN stack project aims to facilitate the retrieval and analysis of user-specific financial data, including daily, monthly, and yearly expenses.
 The system's primary objective is to calculate key financial metrics such as total profit, revenue, and other relevant indicators for a specified product.
 The results are displayed through an intuitive and visually appealing dashboard that leverages graphical user interfaces to enhance data interpretation.<br><br>

 ## Project Overview